 After trying out all kinds of experience, we would like to share our experience to all of you who are expats in Lisbon.
 Hope this article might help you.

 In order to be convenient using all kinds of services in Portugal, the first thing you need to do once arriving here is to get your NIF number (the fiscal number as your tax code).
 With this NIF number, you can open a bank account, buy private insurance and register in public health center as well as get Servico Nacional de Saude (SNS) number (the number of your health card).
+This SNS number is very useful in both public or private hospital.
+With the SNS number on the prescription paper, you can get discounts on most medicine that is covered by the national health system.

 Try the Public Healthcare